mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 8 {p=$0-10,v=d96493}        0.002805356
 ```

-lengths longer than 2 interest me more.
+Lengths longer than 2 interest me more.

 ```{R}
 inspect(tail(a4items, 8))